-YVote is working to create a cross-partisan, youth civic engagement movement through which young people can channel their passions and beliefs into positive civic action, at and beyond the ballot box.
+YVote is working to create a cross-partisan, youth civic engagement movement through which young people channel their passions and beliefs into positive civic action, at and beyond the ballot box.

 Fifty rising diverse and dynamic students from across over 20 public high schools and all five boroughs of New York City launched YVote this summer through a series of student focus groups.
-Participants will engage in historical analysis–rooted in a case study of Freedom Summer 1964–and regional analysis–rooted in exploration of the 2016 presidential election.
-They will hone in on WHY voting matters today, WHO today’s voters are, WHAT motivates young voters across the political spectrum, and HOW to engage them in and beyond voting.
+Participants engage in historical analysis–rooted in a case study of Freedom Summer 1964–and regional analysis–rooted in exploration of the 2016 presidential election.
+They hone in on WHY voting matters today, WHO today’s voters are, WHAT motivates young voters across the political spectrum, and HOW to engage them in and beyond voting.

-YVote aspires to cultivate a youth civic engagement ecosystem that supports youth movement building and mobilization efforts.
+YVote aspires to help cultivate a youth civic engagement ecosystem that supports youth movement building and mobilization efforts.
 We are eager to engage a broad and diverse range of partners in creating an inclusive, intersectional alliance committed to supporting young people in becoming informed, engaged citizens on the front lines of change.